itaymendel/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

+## changes from holman's

+- Atom removed.
+- Vim + my configuration and plugins.
+- tmux configuration.
+- more macOS configurations.
+- more software installed via brew and cask
+- downloads the 'hack' font.

+# TODOs

+- learn how to configure iTerm's font automatically.